top of page

 & Resources

-Mercer Island Little League follows local rules and policies that are specific to our league and divisions.
 Thank you coaches for adhering to these important guidelines and for making the little league experience fun for our young players.
+In addition, we've listed some great resources to help make the season a success.

 Important Resources for Coaches

-Our League Rules (PDF)
+Our 2025 League Local Rules (PDF)

 Over 93 pages covering all aspects of how MILL is administered.
-This includes rules for our newly launched Rapid Baseball programming.
-Playing rules start on page 39.
+This includes rules for our newly launched RapidBaseball™ programming.
+Playing rules for baseball start on page 37, followed by softball on page 56.
 We encourage you to download a copy for your records.

 Manage Batting Orders & Line Ups (Google Doc)